-Component 1 aims to enhance the resilience of the main productive sectors on the Dionewar Island through the development of fish and oyster farming and the labelling of seafood products, the replenishment of the vegetation cover and capacity building activities.
+Component 1 aims to enhance the resilience of the main productive sectors on the Dionewar Island through the development of fish and oyster farming, the replenishment of the vegetation cover and capacity building activities.
+It includes a set of measures to strengthen value chains for improved market access through better quality products, marketing development and greater efficiency in the use of natural resources.
 To cope with the rarefaction of fishery resources due to climate change and over-exploitation, quality improvement is one of the alternatives offered for maintaining or increasing incomes.
 Moreover, markets that guarantee fair and remunerative prices for seafood are those requiring stringent quality and safety standards.
 Therefore, the introduction of new production, processing and conservation techniques will help generate added value for local productions, resulting in increased incomes and food security for the whole community.
-The labelling of seafood products is an important element of sustainability as it enables women to secure regular and significant incomes well beyond the project life.
+Planned activities will ultimately help increase the influence of local producers in the various links of the value chain: production, processing, marketing.
 Component 1 is closely linked with Component 2 and 3.